V02460/matrix-doc/proposals/2162-signaling-errors-at-bridges.md

 There is no need for a new endpoint as the existing `/send` endpoint will be utilized.

-Additional information contained in the event are the name of the bridged network (e.g. “Discord” or “Telegram”) and a regex array¹ describing the affected users (e.g. `@discord_.*:example.org`).
-This regex array should be similar to the one any Application Service uses for marking its reserved user namespace.
-By providing this information clients can inform their users who in the room was affected by the error and for which network the error occurred.

-*Those two fields will not be required if the variant with [MSC 1410: Rich Bridging](https://github.com/matrix-org/matrix-doc/issues/1410) is adopted.
-In this case the same information is stored alongside other bridge metadata in the room state*

 There are some common reasons why an error occurred.
 These are encoded in the `reason` attribute and can contain the following types: